RasmusLindroth/tut/docs/man/tut.7.md

 **:clear-notifications**
 : Remove all of your notifications

+**:clear-temp**
+: Remove all of your media files that have been downloaded.
+Only needed if you have set delete-temp-files to false under \[media\] in your config.

 **:close-pane**
 : Closes the current pane, including all the timelines in said pane